Vietnam.vn - Nền tảng quảng bá Việt Nam

 Companies like PayPal would be subject to similar regulation as the banking sector.

-Reuters quoted a CFPB official as saying that if finalized, the proposal would regulate the operations of 17 companies with a total payment liquidity of $13 billion per year.
+Reuters quoted a CFPB official as saying that, if finalized, the proposal would regulate the operations of 17 companies with a total payment liquidity of $13 billion per year.

-The CFPB also said that Big Tech has collected large amounts of user payment data, but has not ensured transparency, confusing policies that make it difficult for customers, but still makes money from that data.
+The CFPB chief also said that Big Tech has collected large amounts of user payment data, but has not ensured transparency, confusing policies that make it difficult for customers, but still makes money from that data.
 The new proposal is said to apply to companies with more than 5 million transactions per year.

 In a statement, the Consumer Bankers Association called the proposal “a step in the right direction.”
-Meanwhile, the Electronic Transactions Association, which represents banks, fintechs and large tech companies, said in a statement that it wanted to “ensure this proposal achieves its goals of protecting consumers and applying public policy consistently to all players.”
+Meanwhile, the Electronic Transactions Association, which represents banks, fintechs and large technology companies, said in a statement that it wanted to “ensure this proposal achieves its goals of protecting consumers and applying public policy consistently to all players.”

 The new proposal will be considered in a process that ends in early 2024.